Virtually-Retro/Viro/README.md

 # Viro

-The virtual, retro, homebrew, fully programmable computer system for all of us who love retro systems but lack the space, resources or those essential skills to build something physical.
+The virtual, retro, homebrew, fully programmable computer system for all of us who love retro systems but lack the space, resources or those essential skills required to build something physical.